Performance: Live Concert

 13. Purple Haze 5:00

-This latest Dagger Records offering presents two impressive performances from Paris and San Francisco.
+The sixth release in the Dagger Records collection presents two impressive performances from Paris and San Francisco.

 We begin in Paris at the famed Olympia Theater.
 These raw, direct to two-track live recordings made for French radio document the Experience’s triumphant return to Paris almost one year to the date of their 1966 showcase as a support act for Johnny Hallyday.
 By the time of their October 9, 1967 performance, the Experience had captivated Europe via Are You Experienced and such memorable singles as “Hey Joe” and “Purple Haze”.
 An exuberant, sold out house roared their approval throughout the evening.